School attendance

 Ask your school in advance for time off for religious reasons.
 Only the day of the actual religious festival/celebration will be “authorised”.

 If a FPN is issued, it will be one fine to cover the whole period of the absence.
-So the fine would be the same amount for an absence of five days or 10 days.
-Please refer to the frequently asked questions for further information and the FPN alternative sanctions.
+So, the fine would be the same amount for an absence of five days or 10 days and is always one Notice per parent per child.

 You can make a payment for a Fixed Penalty Notice by selecting Fixed Penalty Notices – School Attendance Payment on our 'Pay for it' page found here.
 You will need the serial number of the FPN to make an on-line payment - this will start with the letters SA.

-For further information on anything to do with school attendance please email school attendance.
+For further information on anything to do with school attendance please see our Code of Conduct for the Issue of FPNs and Enforcement Policy and or email us at school.attendance@milton-keynes.gov.uk.

 School Attendance